PREMIERE: Let's Get Weird with of Montreal's Video for "Bassem Sabry"

-Just in time for your Wednesday morning WTF session, of Montreal are back with the first video off the their most recent album Aureate Gloom (which, by the way, is the group’s 13th album — isn’t that crazy?).
+Just in time for your Tuesday morning WTF session, of Montreal are back with the first video off the their most recent album Aureate Gloom (which, by the way, is the group’s 13th album—isn’t that crazy?).
 And it’s for “Bassem Sabry,” a glorious pop song that feels like the sun you forgot existed during this tumultuous winter.

 In typical of Montreal fashion, the video is a wacky collection of everything from people playing in the woods to dancing through rivers to pouring milk on breasts to wearing flower masks.
 We don’t want to deduct the art of this video to drugs and say the word “acid” because that’s not fair to the creators, but we gotta be real: this kinda makes us feel like we’re on acid?